 - Run a ‘number of Bee Friendly Backyards’ workshop at The Canberra Environment Centre.

 - Educated a range of organisations with our 30 minute ‘Bee Friendly Gardens’ PowerPoint.
 Please contact us if you would like us to come to your business and share the importance of bees and why we qall need to be taking action for them!

 - Visited a range of schools to share the wonder of bees with primary students.
 Please invite us along if you are doing a unit on bees and sustainability.

 - Attended Natural Beekeeping workshops with the Beekeepers of ACT Association.

 - Built a Warre Hive with Warren for display at education stalls.

-- 3rd year of ‘The Bee Friendly Plant Stall’ at The Orana Spring Fair, Weston (ACT) 2nd Sunday in November (13th November 2016).
+- ‘The Bee Friendly Plant Stall’ at The Orana Spring Fair has a section with a wide range of plants that are pesticide free and fantastic for bees.
+Weston (ACT) 2nd Sunday in November (13th November 2016).

 - ‘Back To Earth‘ Radio program 98.3fm Fridays at 2pm once a Season Rhonda Whetham and Warren Clendenning talk about Bees Business…

 - Appeared in ‘The Hungry Gardener‘ podcast speaking about the importance of bees for our world .